AnyFetch/developers.anyfetch.com/index.md

 Frontends get access to a search interface across all documents.
 Using the `document-type`, they format the document in order to be usefully displayed to the user.

-Fetch API
+anyFetch API
 --------------
 > First time using a REST API?
 Visit our [getting started](/getting-started.html) page.

-We hope you now grasp the basic ideas surrounding Anyfetch.
-Let's get technical and [discover the endpoints](/endpoints) exposed by the Fetch API.
+We hope you now grasp the basic ideas surrounding anyFetch.
+Let's get technical and [discover the endpoints](/endpoints).

 Guides
 ------